duygut/Movie_Analysis_with_PostgreSQL/README.md

 ### Movie_analysis_with_postgresql

-You are a data analyst for video streaming company (Company A), a US based Netflix competitor.
+Company A is a US based Netflix competitor.
 Rather than charging a monthly fee, Company A charges a low annual fee of $19.99 and allows users to rent movies for a discounted rate compared to other services.
-Qwikster is focused on growing users in English speaking countries.
+Company A is focused on growing users in English speaking countries.
 Company A has two key initiatives for 2020:
 1. Produce new Company A exclusive movies to differentiate the platform.
 2. Personalize the Company A experience via Product & Marketing.

-As a data analyst, you’ve been brought into Company A to support these goals.
-You’ve been tasked with two separate items:
+You’ve been brought into Company A to support these goals and you’ve been tasked with two separate items:
 1. Find insights regarding customer preferences to determine the types of movies to produce.
 2. Build out curated user data tables that enable personalization efforts.